defano/wyldcard/README.md

 ### HyperCard Properties

-Some properties apply to HyperCard writ large (instead of just an individual part).
+Some properties apply to HyperCard writ large (rather than just an individual part).
 The syntax for setting or getting a global property is similar to part properties.
 For example:

 ```
 set the itemDelimiter to ","